Renewing a UK passport in Bangkok

 The photos must measure 45 millimetres high by 35 millimetres wide (the standard size used in photo booths in the UK)

-As we covered in the previous point, one of your photos will be signed by a counter-signatory, the other will be blank.
+As we covered in the previous point, the first of your two photos will be signed on the reverse by a counter-signatory (if you decide to go down the counter-signature route), your second photograph will be blank.

 3) Proof of address (in English)